vanleefxp/peano_typ/README.orig.md

 ## Number theory

-The number theory sub module `peano.ntheory` currently supports prime factorization and the extended Euclidean algorithm that gives out the coefficients $u$ and $v$ in Bézout's identity $\gcd (a, b) = u a + v b$.
+The number theory sub module `{{name}}.ntheory` currently supports prime factorization and the extended Euclidean algorithm that gives out the coefficients $u$ and $v$ in Bézout's identity $\gcd (a, b) = u a + v b$.

 ## Special functions

 Special functions such as the gamma function, zeta function, Gauss error function are too specific to mathematics that they are not included in Typst's built-in `calc` module.
-The `peano.special` sub-module covers these functions.
-For functions that can be defined in the complex field &#x2102;, these functions support input with `peano`'s complex number type.
+The `{{name}}.special` sub-module covers these functions.
+For functions that can be defined in the complex field &#x2102;, these functions support input with `{{name}}`'s complex number type.